- 1 pound ground beef

 - Preheat oven to 400°.
 For crust, in a large bowl, combine flour and salt.
 Cut in shortening until mixture resembles coarse crumbs.
 Add water, 1 tablespoon at a time, tossing lightly with a fork.
 Transfer to a lightly floured surface.
 Knead gently to form a dough.
 (Mixture will be very crumbly at first, but will come together and form a dough as it's kneaded.)
 Divide dough in half.

 - Roll each half of dough between two pieces of lightly floured waxed paper to a 1/8-in.-thick circle.
-Remove top piece of waxed paper from one pastry circle; invert onto a 10-in. pie plate.
+Remove top piece of waxed paper from one pastry circle; invert onto a 9-in. deep-dish pie plate.
 Remove remaining waxed paper.
 Trim pastry even with rim.
 Add meatballs; spoon tomato mixture over top.

 - Remove top piece of waxed paper from remaining pastry circle; invert onto pie.
 Remove remaining waxed paper.
 Trim, seal and flute edge.
 Cut slits in top; brush with cream.